Find Gun Values, Used Gun Values

 Condition of the Firearm

 The condition your gun is in will have a lot of bearing on the value.
-In order to do this, you should be quite familiar with weaponry parts.
+A firearm that has been used extensively in the field or up against a thermal target may have many warn parts.
+You should be quite familiar with it's weaponry parts.
 Having a copy of the Blue Book of Gun Values is essential.
 This highlights condition standards to look for when assessing your weapon.
 The finish of the gun also needs to be considered.
 A gun in original condition with no modification will be worth much more than a firearm that has been changed from the original.

 If you are unable to find a valuation resource that lists specifics for the model of gun you have, you may want to try some comparison shopping.
 Looking at similar guns for sale by dealers and private parties can help you come up with a close estimate of the value for your firearm.
 You can also stop into any local firearms dealer and ask about having an appraisal done if you are still unsure.
 Taking the time to research may be well worth the hassle.